 By Anyuan, Philippines

 Now the disasters are getting greater and there have been frequent earthquakes, famines and wars.
-In addition, from the end of 2019 to 2020, the new coronavirus emerging in Wuhan, China, has spread to over 20 countries.
-Now Wuhan coronavirus is still spreading and the death toll is rising.
+In addition, from the end of 2019 to 2020, the new coronavirus emerging in Wuhan, China, has spread to many countries.
 Besides, from September 2019 to January 2020, the Australian bushfires destroyed thousands of buildings.
-In addition, dozens of people died and billions of animals are reported to have been killed.
-On January 18, 2020, a 100-year heavy rain lashed Australia, causing flooding, power failures in some districts, and the death of large amounts of aquatic life.
+In addition, dozens of people died and over a billion animals are reported to have been killed.
+Later, a 100-year heavy rain lashed Australia, causing flooding, power failures in some districts, and bushfire ash was washed into the rivers, which killed many freshwater creatures.
 In January 2020, torrential rains swept across Indonesia, so that tens of thousands of people became homeless.
 Furthermore, the four blood moons have appeared, and disasters have frequently occurred worldwide.
 These fulfill the prophecies of the return of the Lord Jesus, “And I beheld when He had opened the sixth seal, and, see, there was a great earthquake; and the sun became black as sackcloth of hair, and the moon became as blood” (Revelation 6:12).
 “For nation shall rise against nation, and kingdom against kingdom: and there shall be famines, and pestilences, and earthquakes, in divers places.
 All these are the beginning of sorrows”(Matthew 24:7–8).
 Seeing the fulfillment of these prophecies, many brothers and sisters in the Lord raise such questions: Since the prophecies of the Lord’s return have been basically fulfilled, has the Lord come back?
 If so, why haven’t we welcomed the Lord?
 Where can we find the Lord’s footprints?

 With regard to this issue, we should first know how the Lord will return.
 Many people think that because the Lord left in the clouds, He should also come with clouds when He returns, for the Bible says, “Behold, He comes with clouds” (Revelation 1:7), and “[T]hey shall see the Son of man coming in the clouds of heaven with power and great glory” (Matthew 24:30).
 But why haven’t we seen the Lord comes with clouds?
 Actually, in the matter of welcoming the coming of the Lord, we have neglected an important thing—there are biblical prophecies of the Lord coming in secret, such as “Behold, I come as a thief” (Revelation 16:15), “And at midnight there was a cry made, Behold, the bridegroom comes; go you out to meet him” (Matthew 25:6), “Therefore be you also ready: for in such an hour as you think not the Son of man comes” (Matthew 24:44), “For as the lightning, that lightens out of the one part under heaven, shines to the other part under heaven; so shall also the Son of man be in His day.
 But first must He suffer many things, and be rejected of this generation” (Luke 17:24–25).